Skin Anatomy

 Lymphatics

 Skin lymphatics parallel the blood supply and function to conserve plasma proteins and scavenge foreign material, antigenic substances, and bacteria.
 Blind-ended lymphatic capillaries arise within the interstitial spaces of the dermal papillae.
 These unvalved, superficial dermal vessels drain into valved deep dermal and subdermal plexuses.
-These then coalesce to form larger lymphatic channels, which course through numerous filtering lymph nodes on their way to join the venous circulation near the subclavian vein – internal jugular vein junction bilaterally.
+These then coalesce to form larger lymphatic channels, which course through numerous filtering lymph nodes on their way to join the venous circulation near the junction of the subclavian and internal jugular veins bilaterally.

 Skin Innervation

 Sensory perception is critically important in the avoidance of pressure, mechanical or traumatic forces, and extremes of temperature.
 Numerous specialized structures are present in the skin to detect various stimuli.
-As previously mentioned, Merkel cells of the epidermis detect light touch.
-Meissner corpuscles also detect light touch.
+As previously mentioned, Merkel cells of the epidermis are mechanoreceptors that detect light touch.
+Meissner corpuscles detect discriminatory light touch and low frequency vibration.
 These are found in the dermal papillae and are most concentrated in the fingertips.
-Pacini corpuscles are found deep within the dermis or even in the subcutaneous tissue.
-These structures are specialized to detect pressure.
+Pacini corpuscles are found deep within the dermis or even in the subcutaneous tissue and detect pressure.

 Surface Anatomy

 Lines and creases are evident over major and minor joints.
 Skin contraction produces wrinkles and creases that lie perpendicular to the underlying muscular vector force.
-Relaxed skin tension lines (RSTL), however, are formed during relaxation and often follow a different direction than age and contracting wrinkles.
-(See the image below.)
-Relaxed skin tension lines are created by the natural tension on the skin from underlying structures.
-[10]
+Relaxed skin tension lines (RSTL), however, are formed during relaxation and often follow a different direction than age and contracting wrinkles (see the image below).
+RSTL are created by the natural tension on the skin from underlying structures.
+[41]

 Papillary ridges on the tips of the digits of the hands and feet and the surface of palms and soles are often used for personal identification.
 These are also known as friction ridges, since they assist in the ability to grasp.
 They are formed during fetal development and are unique to each individual, including identical twins.
 This distinct pattern does not change with aging.
 Stratum mucosum composes the outer surface of the ridges with underlying dermal papillae.
 Sweat pores are usually located at the top of the ridges.
 [42]